mspncp/gosu-wiki/To Do.md

   * Document Text Entities
   * COMMON\_CPP\_FILES in Rakefile should contain the headers!
   * Fix: Mouse position on Linux is always reported to be inside the window
+  * Use big texture for LargeImage if possible
 ## Gosu 0.9.x+
   * Redesign (see forum) drawing interface
   * Rewrite Gosu::Input with support for multiple gamepads and analog joysticks, serializable button IDs, …